prefix-dev/rattler-build/docs/recipe_file.md

 source:
   git_url: ../../bsdiff4/.git
   git_rev: 1.1.4
-  git_depth: 1 # Defaults to -1/not shallow
+  git_depth: -1 # Defaults to -1/not shallow
 ```

+Note: `git_rev` may not be available within commit depth range, consider avoiding use of both simultaneously.

 #### Source from hg